siemens/gencmpclient/README.md

 # Disclaimer

-Please note that this software and associated documentation files is a prototypic implementation and serves as a proof-of-concept for automated certificate management.
+This software including associated documentation is provided ‘as is’ in a preliminary state.
+Our development procedures and processes are not sufficient to assure product-grade software quality.
-Some effort has been spent on software quality – for instance, static code analyzers (FindBugs and PMD), clean code concepts, and best practice recommendations in secure TLS configuration are used.
-Nevertheless it is explicitly not guaranteed that all related functionality and hardening measures needed for productive software have been implemented.
-The development procedures and processes for proof-of-concept implementation are not sufficient to assure product-grade software quality.
-Therefore the code, scripts, and configuration of the demonstrator are provided ‘as is’ and can only serve as an example for developers.
+Although some effort has already beeen spent on quality assurance, it is explicitly not guaranteed that all due measures for productive software have been implemented.
-Moreover, the [Siemens Inner Source License](LICENSE) applies in its current version.
+Please also note that the [Siemens Inner Source License](LICENSE) applies.